nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `list` followed by `view 2`
   * views the profile of the 2nd fosterer in your address book.

-To learn more about profile page, please refer to the section [User Interface: The Profile Page](#the-profile-page).

 <br>

 <div style="page-break-after: always;"></div>

 ### Editing a fosterer's details through the main window: `edit`

-Edits the details of the fosterer at the specified index in your address book, done through the main window.
+Edits the details of the fosterer at the specified index in your currently displayed list, done through the main window.

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [housing/HOUSING_TYPE] [availability/AVAILABILITY] [animal/ANIMAL_NAME] [animalType/TYPE_OF_ANIMAL] [t/TAG…]`